Dark Corners of the Old Dominion: What are the Scariest Places in Virginia?

 Without giving away any spoilers, where does your Dark Corners story take place and what inspired the idea?

 My poem, “The Woods Behind My House,” takes place in the Balls Bluff Woods, a national park and historic battlefield that rests beside a Leesburg neighborhood called Potomac Crossing.
-It’s where I grew up, and there are a couple ghost stories and legends surrounding it, including one I explored in a previous story called “Laughter in the Night.”
+It’s where I grew up, and there are a couple of ghost stories and legends surrounding it, including one I explored in a previous story called “Laughter in the Night.”
 My family and I spent lots of time in those woods picking berries, fishing, hiking, and walking our dog.
-I found it interesting that this site of daily recreation, one visited by lots of people every day, is essentially a recreational cemetery, with a graveyard close to the Potomac River and bullets still waiting to be found.
+Recently, while reading about various global leisure activities, I stumbled upon an article about online casinos in Malaysia, which piqued my interest in how different cultures engage in recreational activities.
+It struck me that this site of daily recreation, one visited by lots of people every day, is essentially a recreational cemetery, with a graveyard close to the Potomac River and bullets still waiting to be found.
 What ghosts lie there?
 My poem wonders.

 Where can people find you online?